Detecting exceptional points through dynamics in non-Hermitian systems: Distinguishing exceptional point via Loschmidt Rate in analytical models

-After finding the energy spectrum of the Hamiltonian which can be obtained either by analytical means in the $iXY$ and the $iATXY$ models or by numerical simulations, one needs to solve for two equations, namely, $\frac{\partial \epsilon_p (h_{ep})}{\partial p } = 0$ and $\epsilon_p(h_{ep}) = 0$ to find the momentum value $p$ at which the energy vanishes with \(\epsilon_p\) being the energy spectrum in terms of momentum basis and $h_{ep}$ being the exceptional point.
-An exceptional point can be obtained by solving these two equations simultaneously which collectively imply that when the ground state energy becomes zero, the system undergoes a transition from broken to unbroken phase.
+The exceptional points of the models discussed in the previous section have been studied in the literature.
+The $iXY$ and the $iATXY$ models are analytically solvable and the exceptional points are exactly known \cite{Song_RT_symm, ganesh_aditi_factorization_surface}.
+After finding the energy spectrum of the $iXY$ and the $iATXY$ models, one needs to solve for two equations, namely, $\frac{\partial \epsilon_p (h_{ep})}{\partial p } = 0$ and $\epsilon_p(h_{ep}) = 0$ to find the momentum value $p$ at which the energy vanishes with \(\epsilon_p\) being the energy spectrum in terms of momentum basis and $h_{ep}$ being the exceptional point.
+An exceptional point can be obtained by solving these two equations simultaneously which collectively imply that when the ground state energy becomes zero, the system undergoes a transition from a broken to an unbroken phase.